SykChw/SykChw/README.md

 </p>

 <p>
  You can read more about my random musing at my bearblog page <a href="https://sykchw.bearblog.dev/">electric brains 🧠</a>.
-Still in its nascent stages, it is a messy personal blog that mostly has byte sized chunks of some technical exposition along with a lot of unrelated stuff that comes to my mind.
+Still in its nascent stages, it is a messy personal blog that mostly has byte sized chunks of exposition along about all the unrelated scatered stuff that comes to my mind.
 You are just as likely to see a poem about cobblers next to analyses of particular convex sets.
 </p>

 <p>